-The papaya (Carica papaya L.) belongs to the small family Caricaceae, which includes 35 species placed in six genera [1] (Ramos et al. 2012).
+The papaya (Carica papaya L.)is native to tropical Americaandbelongs to the small family Caricaceae, which includes 35 species placed in six genera [1] (Scheldemanet al. 2011).
 Among all species, 32 are dioecious, two trioecious and one monoecious [2] (Ming et al. 2007).
 The papaya is the only species of the genus Carica, also being the best known and most economically important within the family [3] (Van Droogen- broecket al. 2002), showing widespread cultivation in tropical and subtropical regions around the world.
 It is commonly known for its food and nutritional values throughout the world [4] (Krishna et al. 2008).
 Papaya is a major fruit crop worldwide that is primarily consumed as fresh fruit.
 It is highly abundant and is commonly known as pawpaw in Nigeria.
-It is an invaluable plant that is prevalent throughout Tropical Africa and Nigeria is the third largest producer globally [5] (FAO 2002).
+It is an invaluable plant that is prevalent throughout Tropical Africa and Nigeria is the third largest producer globally [5] (FAO 2015).

 Genetic diversity among parental is considered an important factor for obtaining heterotic hybrids.
 This diversity is one of the restraining tools for breeding programmes based on hybridization, because it generates parameters for identifying superior parental.
 According to [6] Cruz and Carneiro (2003), this distance is essential to increase the chance of recovering superior genotypes.
-Several authors have reported the efficacy of genetic divergence as a criterion for choosing parents to be crossed [7, 8, 9] (Dias and Kageyama 1997; Hamza et al Odewale et al. 2012).
-It plays an important role in plant breeding because hybrids between lines of diverse origin generally display greater heterosis than those between closely related strains [10] (Singh 1983) which permits to select the genetically divergent plants to obtain the desirable recombination of the segregating generation.
+Several authors have reported the efficacy of genetic divergence as a criterion for choosing parents to be crossed [7, 8, 9] (Dias and Kageyama 1997; Hamzaet al. 2014;Odewaleet al. 2012).It plays an important role in plant breeding because hybrids between lines of diverse origin generally display greater heterosis than those between closely related strains [10] (Singh 1983) which permits to select the genetically divergent plants to obtain the desirable recombination of the segregating generation.

 Multivariate analysis is a useful tool in quantifying the degree of divergence between biological population at genotypic level and to assess relative contribution of different components to the total divergence both at intra- and inter-cluster levels [11, 12] (Jatasra and Parada 1978; Zahanet al. 2008).
-The multivariate analysis such as the Principal Component Analysis (PCA), cluster and discriminant analysis have been used to uncover similarities between variables and determine the amount of variation and the most suitable combinations of genotypes for a breeding program.
-The objective of this research was to study the genetic variation among ten papaya genotypes by using multivariate analysis to classify the accessions in order to identify divergent parents for breeding programmeand select the most suitable combinations which would provide superior segregates, as well as, to investigate the importance of the evaluated characters.
+The multivariate analysis such as the Principal Component Analysis (PCA), cluster and discriminant analysis have been used to uncover similarities between variables and determine the amount of variation and the most appropriate breeding strategy for papaya improvement programme [13, 14] (Ocampoet al. 2006; de Oliveira et al. 2010) Papaya exhibits considerable phenotypic variation for many morphological and horticultural traits, including fruit size, fruit shape, flesh color, flavor and sweetness, length of juvenile period, plant stature, stamen arpellody, and carpel abortion [15, 16] (Kim et al. 2002; Ocampo Pérez et al. 2006).
+Some multivariate studies on papaya have reported genetic diversity using morphological data, isozyme, microsatellite markers, SSR (simple sequence repeats) [13, 17, 14](Ocampoet al., 2006, 2007; de Oliveira et al., 2010).
+In another study in papaya, morpho-agronomic and molecular data were used together to estimate the genetic distance between genotypes derived from backcrossing [18] (Ramos et al. 2012).
+The objective of this research was to study the genetic variation among ten papaya genotypes by using multivariate analysis to classify the accessions in order to identify divergent parents for breeding programme and select the most suitable combinations which would provide superior segregates, as well as, to investigate the importance of the evaluated characters.